 The DPA has recently acquired a set of hay meadows at Pudsham Down.
 The volunteers are carrying out a land management programme to enhance the growth of flowers and encourage nesting birds.
 The summer orchid count recorded over 3000, of 5 different species in just 3 small fields.

 The survey team undertake work at the request of the DNPA archaeologists on sites where a detailed record is lacking.
 When complete, the surveys are placed on the Historic Environment Record for public access.
-At present, they are involved in a large-scale project recording a Bronze Age settlement at Roundy Park, near Burrator.
 No previous experience is needed to join in and volunteers are taught the necessary skills.
 An ideal job for those who enjoy precision.

 We are sensitive to the needs of wildlife and have a spell during the bird nesting season – in late Spring and early Summer – when we avoid clearance work on the moor.
 Dartmoor is an important area for ground nesting birds and many other species use the gorse and other scrub to build their nest in.